19th Light Brigade (United Kingdom)

-The 19th Brigade is an Army Reserve brigade of the British Army.
-As the 19th Infantry Brigade it fought in the First and Second world wars.
+The 19th Brigade is an Army Reserve formation of the British Army.
+As the 19th Infantry Brigade, it fought in the First and Second World War.

-The brigade became 19 Light Brigade in 2005, and moved to Northern Ireland following the end of Operation Banner and "normalisation" of British military operations in the province.
-Following the 2010 Strategic Defence and Security Review (SDSR), the Brigade entered suspended animation in March 2013.
-As part of the Future Soldier reform the brigade was reactivated in 2022.
+The formation became 19th Light Brigade in 2005, and moved to Northern Ireland following the end of Operation Banner and "normalisation" of British military operations in the province.
+Following the 2010 Strategic Defence and Security Review (SDSR), the brigade entered suspended animation in March 2013.
+As part of the Future Soldier reform, the brigade was reactivated in 2022.

 First World War

 19th Infantry Brigade was not part of the original British Expeditionary Force (BEF) but was formed in France between 19 and 22 August 1914 from line of communication defence battalions as an independent brigade.
 It immediately went into action at the Battle of Mons on 23 August, then participated in the Retreat from Mons and subsequent battles under various corps headquarters.

 From 12 October 1914 the brigade was attached to 6th Division at the time of the Battle of Armentières, transferring to 27 Division on 31 May 1915.
 On 19 August 1915, 19th Bde formally joined 2nd Division (replacing 4th (Guards) Bde, which had left to join the new Guards Division).
 It served with 2nd Division at the Battle of Loos.